aspose-words/Aspose.Words-Documentation/reportingservices/aspose-words-for-reporting-services-documentation/install-aspose-words-for-reporting-services/integrating-manually-with-visual-studio-report-designer/_index.md

 </Render>
 {{< /highlight >}}
 #### **Step 3.
 Give Aspose.Words for Reporting Services permissions to execute.**
-Open C:\Program Files\Microsoft Visual Studio <Version>\Common7\IDE\PrivateAssemblies\RSPreviewPolicy.config (where <Version> is “8” for Visual Studio 2005, “9.0” for Visual Studio 2008, “10.0” for Visual Studio , “11.0” for Visual Studio 2012, “12.0” for Visual Studio 2013 and “13.0” for Visual Studio 2015) and add the following as the last item in the second to outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. ">):
+Open C:\Program Files\Microsoft Visual Studio &lt;Version&gt;\Common7\IDE\PrivateAssemblies\RSPreviewPolicy.config (where &lt;Version&gt; is “8” for Visual Studio 2005, “9.0” for Visual Studio 2008, “10.0” for Visual Studio , “11.0” for Visual Studio 2012, “12.0” for Visual Studio 2013 and “13.0” for Visual Studio 2015) and add the following as the last item in the second to outer &lt;CodeGroup&gt; element (which should be &lt;CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "&gt;):

 {{< highlight csharp >}}
 <CodeGroup>